joeferner/node-persist/README.md

 Creates a custom method that is a composition of clauses.
 Only supports clauses - where, orderBy, etc. Trying to chain a method that returns results (all, first, min, etc.) will not work.
+This is set to refer to the query you're constructing.

 __Arguments__